inbloom/secure-data-service/README.md

 Prerequisites
 =============

-Mongo - Version 2.2 is the current version although Version 2.4 has been tested without Shards locally
+Mongo - Version 2.4.8 is a tested version.
+Version 2.6 is the current version but is incompatible.
   - Used as the database for the system.
   - Required to be running locally
-  - If you have space issues, add `smallfiles=true` to your mongodb.conf
+  - Add `smallfiles=true` to your mongodb.conf

 ActiveMQ - Version 5.8 is the current version.
   - Used as a processor for ingestion